KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-16-using-objects.md

 ## States

-Think of a state as a snapshot of something.
-It's like a picture, or a written description of a particular item (or person, place, thing...).
+Think of a state as a description of something.
+It's like a picture, or a set of facts about a particular item (or person, place, thing...).
 Think about how you would describe your state right now: How old are you?
 What color shirt are you wearing?
 Are you sitting or standing?

 The value of any one of those items might be a primitive: Maybe you're 30 years old, and `30` by itself is a primitive.
 Maybe you're wearing a `blue` shirt, and `blue` by itself is a primitive (or three primitives representing RGB).
 Maybe you're sitting down, so we'd just store that as a `boolean` value of `true`, which is a primitive.